 How to Sous Vide the Best Swordfish Ever

-Three times this summer I grilled fresh swordfish and only once was I really happy with the outcome.
-The other two times I was quite disappointed with the results.
+Three times this summer, I grilled fresh swordfish, and only once was I thrilled with the outcome.
+The other two times, I was disappointed with the results.
 Was it luck the one time?
 Could it be the fish itself?
 Or perhaps my cooking technique?

 I purchase my fish from one of two reputable fish markets where I know the fishmongers and trust they only sell me quality fish.
-I know this because there have been times I tried to buy a particular fish and they “gently” steered me away from purchasing it.
-I suppose I could be naive but I’m a good customer so I’m thinking they are treating me fairly.
+I know this because there have been times I tried to buy a particular fish, and they “gently” steered me away from purchasing it.
+I could be naive, but I’m a good customer, so they treat me fairly.

 My cooking technique is typically the same.
-I most often grill swordfish on a clean, hot, oiled gas grill set on medium-high for 3 to 6 minutes per side depending on the thickness of the steaks.
+I often grill swordfish on a clean, hot, oiled gas grill set on medium-high for 3 to 6 minutes per side, depending on the thickness of the steaks.

-I use my finger to press down on the swordfish steak to test for “doneness” and yes, I know this is not the most scientific way to determine when fish is perfectly cooked.
+I use my finger to press down on the swordfish steak to test for "doneness," yes, I know this is not the most scientific way to determine when fish is perfectly cooked.

-It would be much better to use an instant thermometer to make sure the fish reaches an internal temperature of at least 130°F. The USDA recommends cooking all Fish & Shellfish to reach an internal temperature of 145°F to kill any harmful bacteria but I think that temperature will give you over- cooked, chewy swordfish.
+It would be much better to use an instant thermometer to ensure the fish reaches an internal temperature of at least 130°F. The USDA recommends cooking all Fish and shellfish to reach an internal temperature of 145°F to kill harmful bacteria, but I think that temperature will give you over-cooked, chewy swordfish.

-Another way would be to stick a fork in the thickest part of the steak at a 45-degree angles, give a slight twist and pull out some of the meat.
+Another way would be to stick a fork in the thickest part of the steak at a 45-degree angle, give a slight twist, and pull out some of the meat.
 You want the meat to be easy to flake and no longer translucent.

 So What’s The Problem?

-I am very careful when grilling swordfish and use the techniques above but only 1 out of the 3 attempts this summer turned out OK.
-It wasn’t like the fish was inedible, my wife and daughters thought it was good but to me it was not great.
+I am cautious when grilling swordfish and using the abovementioned techniques, but only 1 of the 3 attempts this summer turned out OK.
+It wasn’t like the fish was inedible; my wife and daughters thought it was good, but it was not great to me.

-It wasn’t dried out from overcooking, nor was it undercooked which to me is worse than overcooking.
-The texture was just a little “mushy”, not firm as I expect swordfish to be.
-The flavor was good but when the texture of fish isn’t perfect, it ruins the experience in my opinion.
+It wasn’t dried out from overcooking or undercooked, which, to me is worse than overcooking.
+The texture was just a little “mushy,” not as firm as I expect swordfish to be.
+The flavor was good, but when the texture of fish isn’t perfect, it ruins the experience, in my opinion.

 Sous Vide To The Rescue

-I decided I would try cooking some pieces of swordfish sous vide and finish on the grill to see if my results were any different.
+I decided to cook some pieces of swordfish sous vide and finish on the grill to see if my results differed.
 And they were.
-The sous vide swordfish steaks were the best of the summer with perfect texture and no worries about being over- cooked or under-cooked.
+The sous vide swordfish steaks were the best of the summer, with perfect texture and no worries about being overcooked or under-cooked.
 They were just right.

-Let me know your favorite herb and spice combinations in the Comments section below.
+In the Comments section below, let me know your favorite herb and spice combinations.

 My Best Sous Vide Swordfish